Google Ads update · in effect since 17 August 2026

 Don’t let your ad costs quietly climb

-Send us your store — we'll review your Google Ads targets before 17 August and set them to protect your profit.
+Send us your store — we'll review your Google Ads targets and set them to protect your profit.